-Ideal applicants are those who enjoy building relationships with people from diverse backgrounds, very motivated, and can work independently with little supervision.
+Ideal applicants are those who enjoy building relationships with people from diverse backgrounds, who are very motivated, and who can work independently with little supervision.

 To apply for an internship, please submit your resume and cover letter to email@example.com.
 Applications will be considered on a rolling basis and accepted until the position is filled.
 We will accept recently graduated students for full-time internships.
 At this time, MIRA cannot support student interns who are currently JD or MSW students.
 Please indicate which of the following internships you are interested in applying for: